 Wet-Over-Dry.
-These three little words are Elliott’s greatest contribution to the field.
+These three little words are Elliott’s most notable contribution to the field.
 We started hearing these three words in the mid-nineties, and twenty-five years later, a prohibition against wet-over-dry appears in almost every alteration agreement (the agreement between an apartment owner and the building’s board of directors setting forth the terms under which an owner obtains approval for proposed renovations).
 Most apartment buildings are built in ‘lines,’ with each apartment being identical in layout to the one above or below.
-Bathrooms and kitchens are stacked – as are bedrooms, living rooms, libraries, dining rooms, etc. When we first began seeing in Elliott’s review letters his objection to our enlarged bathrooms and kitchens we assumed this was to prevent leaks from a bath or kitchen (wet areas) into a bedroom or living space (dry areas).
+Bathrooms and kitchens are stacked – as are bedrooms, living rooms, libraries, dining rooms, etc. When we first started seeing in Elliott’s review letters his objection to our enlarged bathrooms and kitchens, we assumed this was to prevent leaks from a bath or kitchen (wet areas) into a bedroom or living space (dry areas).
 This straightforward interpretation of wet-over-dry makes perfect sense, except that it doesn’t.

-Today, much of the aged infrastructure in aged buildings has been replaced, and failures are less common than in the nineties when Elliott first came up with the wet-over-dry concept.
+Today, much of the aged infrastructure in older buildings has been replaced, and failures are less common than in the nineties when Elliott first came up with the wet-over-dry concept.
 When seeking to enlarge baths and kitchens, we now share the above story with boards and often will get some relief, but not always – too much precedent has been set.

 Garbage Disposals.
 Garbage disposals are NOT illegal in New York City, yet most building alteration agreements prohibit them.
 I did make another call to Elliott on this one, and the simple answer is arteriosclerosis.
 Once the garbage disposal has julienned the carrot, the pieces go right down the drain, out of sight and out of mind.
 Yet, as they descend and less water is flushing them to the basement, they begin to stick to the inner wall of the pipe.
-Most waste risers in apartment houses in Manhattan are four inches in diameter.
-I’ve seen old pipes that are occluded to only an inch of fee area.
+Most waste risers in apartment houses in Manhattan are four inches in diameter, yet I’ve seen old pipes that are occluded to only an inch of free area.
 This is probably a good time to beg our hygienic friends not to flush baby wipes or dental floss.

 I spoke to Elliott the other day and told him I was writing this, and I thanked him for all of his contributions in helping to establish best practices with regard to renovating apartments in New York City.
 He stands on the front lines telling people they can’t have everything they want, but in every dealing I’ve had with the man, he has been fair, consistent, and advising for the greater good.
 No one likes regulations that hinder their ambition, but our City is a lot better off with Elliott Glass as a standard bearer.